Regularization and minimization of Haefliger structures of codimension one: Prescribing the homotopy class of the foliation as a hyperplane field.

-Define the pseudogradient $\nabla\xi'$ as equal to $\nabla\xi$ outside $U$~, while inside $U$~:
+Define the pseudogradient $\nabla\xi$ as equal to $\nabla\xi_\min$ outside $U$~, while inside $U$~:

-Choose $b$ smooth, nonnegative, even, such that its support is exactly $[-1,+1]$~, such that $b=1$ in a neighborhood of $0$~, and such that $b''=0$ at exactly two points $\pm y_0$~.
-So $b'=1$ at exactly two points $y_1$~, $y_2$~; and $-1<y_1<y_0<y_2<0$~.
+Choose $b$ even, such that its support is exactly $[-1,+1]$~, such that $b=1$ in a neighborhood of $0$~, and such that $b''=0$ at exactly two points $\pm y_0$~.
+So, $b'=1$ at exactly two points $y_1$~, $y_2$~; and $-1<y_1<y_0<y_2<0$~.
 Moreover choose the $\lambda_i$'s large enough with respect to the variations of the bump function, namely:

-Then the following is immediately verified.
+Then, the following is immediately verified.

-The function $g$ has exactly two singularities $(0,\dots,0,y_1)$~, $(0,\dots,y_2)$~.
-They are nondegenerate of indices $i$~, $i+1$~.
-Provided that $b$ has been chosen to coincide with second degree polynomials in neighborhoods of $y_1$ and of $y_2$~, the coordinates $x_1$~,\dots, $x_{n-1}$~, $y$ are standard coordinates for $\xi'$ at these singularities, thus $J$ is also standard there with respect to $\xi'$~.
+The function $g$ has exactly two singularities $s:=(0,\dots,0,y_1)$~, $s':=(0,\dots,y_2)$~.
+Provided that $b$ has been chosen to coincide with convenient polynomials of degree two in a neighborhood of $y_1$ and $y_2$~, both singularities are Morse, of indices $i$~, $i+1$~; and indeed at $s$ and $s'$ the coordinates $ x_1$~, \dots, $x_{n}$ are preferred coordinates for $\xi$ (up to some permutation, additive constants, and multiplicative constants).
+(Some constant multiple of) $V$ is also preferred there w.r.t. these preferred coordinates.